Valbona Valley

-The Valbona Valley (Luginës së Valbonës) is in the Albanian Alps in northern Albania.
+The Valbona Valley (Lugina e Valbonës) is in the Albanian Alps in northern Albania.
 It is part of Alps of Albania National Park, one of the most impressive and notable topographic features of Albania.
 Being the southernmost continuation of the Dinaric Alps, it forms a section of the Alpine-Himalayan orogenic belt, which extend from the Atlantic Ocean to the Himalaya Mountains.
 The mountains are characterized by limestone and dolomite rocks and shows major karst features.
 Maja Jezercë sprawls to the west of the valley and is the highest mountain of the Dinaric Alps, with an altitude of 2694 m.
 The Valbona River originate from several karst springs along the south of Maja Jezercë and the east of Valbona Pass.
 It is the largest river within the Albanian Alps and drains the entire eastern portion of the range.
 Over the past few million years, glaciers have at times covered most of the park.
 During the Würm period, the glacier of Valbona reached a total length of 9.5 kilometres.
 Nowadays, there are two very small active glaciers close to the northeastern edge of Maja Jezercë.

 The Valbona Valley and its surrounding mountains were protected as Valbona Valley National Park in 1996.
 In 2022, the park was amalgamated with Theth National Park to form Alps of Albania National Park.
 The park covered an area of 80 km2, encompassing Valbona River and its surrounding areas with mountainous terrain, alpine landscapes, glacial springs, deep depressions, various rock formations, waterfalls and the Valbona Valley with its dense coniferous and deciduous forest.
 It is characterized by its very remote areas which have a large preserved ecosystem all of which is primarily untouched with pristine quality.